 Up-selling – a sales strategy to persuade clients to buy an advanced and related product or service to the one they just purchased.
 Webinars can play a huge role here – after closing the sales deal you can organize a follow-up, complimentary webinar to push more transactions.

 URL – a uniform resource locator is the address of a resource on the Internet.
-Webinar-wise, your webinar profile page, and your webinar event have their unique URL addresses.
+Your profile page and your event also have their unique URL addresses.
 It is also necessary to copy the server URL from Facebook and YouTube if you want to stream your events live on those platforms.

-Waiting Room – a special subpage of your webinar panel where your attendees wait before you start an event.
-Waiting room is a window where you can place the introduction to your event, the agenda, and files your attendees can download.
+Waiting room – a special subpage where your attendees wait before you start an event.
+A waiting room is a page where you can place the introduction to your event, the agenda, information about presenters, and files your attendees can download.

 Webcast/Webcasting – a video broadcast (like TV broadcast) that takes place on the Internet.
 It may be live or pre-recorded.
 Even in live webcasting, there is no room for interaction between you and your audience.
 It’s one-way communication.

 Webinar – an online audio-video broadcast that is on the rise when it comes to online marketing, digital sales, e-learning and more.
 A webinar is a kind of a meeting, with people connecting online at the same time from various locations.
 Thanks to the tools available in webinar platforms such as clickmeeting.com, attendees and presenters can interact with each other.
 The chat and the Q&A mode let you listen to your audience and answer their questions in real time.
 You can also share your screen, write and draw on a virtual whiteboard, run polls and use other handy tools.

 Depending on the plan you select, you can host an engaging webinar for up to several thousand participants.